greglinch/sourcelist/to-do-list.md

 # To-do for development

-* FIX issue with duplicates and redirects
+* FIX issue with duplicates and redirects; fixed bc deleted dupes on prod
 	* kamens
 	* nanjappa
 	* steltzer